roshan-khichi/Playwright-Automation-with-TypeScript/README.md

 # 🎭 Playwright-Automation-with-TypeScript

-This project demonstrates end-to-end UI automation using Playwright with Page Object Model (POM) design and also with Jenkins CI/CD.
+This project demonstrates end-to-end UI automation using Playwright with Page Object Model (POM) design and Jenkins CI/CD.

-The demo tests are performed on Practice Test Automation .
+The demo tests are performed on Practice Test Automation.

 ## 📌 Features